hgrano/rareskills-assignments/gas-optimization/synthetix-optimization/GasReport.md

 +    uint40 public lastUpdateTime; // Max value is approx. 34,800 years
 ```

-If assume the ERC20 contract used is trustworthy (since the owner sets this on deployment), the `ReentrancyGuard` is
+If we assume the ERC20 contract used is trustworthy (since the owner sets this on deployment), the `ReentrancyGuard` is
 not necessary.
 Also, unchecked arithmetic can be used as everything should stay under the supply cap of the ERC20
 token: